Mining and minerals

 Standardise maintenance processes for more efficiency

-Standardising maintenance work processes in the mining industry can help ensure that equipment and facilities are properly maintained, improve safety, and increase efficiency.
+Standardising maintenance work processes in the mining industry can help ensure that equipment and facilities are adequately maintained, improve safety, and increase efficiency.
 There are several ways that companies can standardise maintenance work processes, including:

 Mining houses struggling with failing equipment should invest in a proper reliability engineering programme.
 Whereas maintenance management generally focuses on repairing broken equipment, reliability engineering focuses on critical equipment and optimising the performance of these assets.
 In essence, it helps identify the cause of a failure quickly and provides a proactive analysis to prevent future failures.
 Reliability engineering also helps reduce downtime and maintenance costs.